wtsi-hgi/weaver/docs/new-ui.md

 The exact way these dates are presented is flexible.

 ## Help Text <a name="help"></a>
-Make sure the help text is up to date once changes are made. ❌
+Make sure the help text is up to date once changes are made. ✅

-Screenshots may be a good idea. ❌
+Screenshots may be a good idea. ❌ *(hmm...maybe not)*

 Is an interactive 'first-time-user' walkthrough worth it/too much work/even possible? ❓ *(doubt this'd be possible due to the data changing)*